stevencohn/OneNoteVanilla5/README.md

 ### Add Dependencies

 6. Add COM reference Microsoft.Office 16.0 Object Library
    This adds Interop.Microsoft.Office.Core

    a.
 Note that some people have found it necessary to enable _Embed Interop Type_ in the
       dependency proeprties but it seems to work without it.

-7. Add COM reference Microsoft OneNote 15.0 Type Library This adds Interop.Microsoft.Office.Interop.OneNote
+7. Add COM reference Microsoft OneNote 15.0 Type Library
+   This adds Interop.Microsoft.Office.Interop.OneNote

    a.
 Note that some people have found it necessary to enable _Embed Interop Type_ in the
       dependency proeprties but it seems to work without it.

 8. Browse to reference <VSpath>\Common7\IDE\PublicAssemblies\extensibility.dll
    This adds Extensiblity

 ### Create AddIn class

-9. Create a new class (or rename the default Class1.cs) for the addin The name can be anything you want
+9. Create a new class (or rename the default Class1.cs) for the addin
+   The name can be anything you want

 10. Add these using statements

+    ```csharp
     using Microsoft.Office.Core;
     using Microsoft.Office.Interop.OneNote;
+    ```

 11. Add the following attributes to the addin class

+    ```csharp
     [ComVisible(true)]
     [Guid("4D86B2FD-0C2D-4610-8916-DE24C4BB70B5")]
     [ProgId("OneNoteVanilla5")]
+    ```

-    replacing the Guid with your own unique Guid replacing the ProgId with a unique ID; this will be recorded in the System Registry
+    replacing the Guid with your own unique Guid
+    replacing the ProgId with a unique ID; this will be recorded in the System Registry

 12. Extend the class with these interfaces: